bigtreemarketing/thor-analytics-pixels/all_snowplow_subsidiary_pixels/README.md

 <img src="https://d3i6fms1cm1j0i.cloudfront.net/github-wiki/images/snowplow-new-logo-large.png"
  alt="Snowplow logo" title="Snowplow" align="right" />

 Snowplow is an enterprise-strength marketing and product analytics platform.
-It does three things:
+It does four things:

-1. Identifies your users, and tracks the way they engage with your website or application
+1. Identifies your users, and tracks the way they engage with your website.
-2. Stores your users' behavioural data in a scalable "event data warehouse" you control: in Amazon S3 and (optionally) Amazon Redshift or Postgres
+2. Stores your users' behavioural data in a scalable "event data warehouse" owned by Thor Industries: Data will be stored in a secure high-performance Snowflake database.
+You will be granted access to your website data upon request.
-3. Lets you leverage the biggest range of tools to analyze that data, including big data tools (e.g. Spark) via EMR or more traditional tools e.g. Looker, Mode, Superset, Re:dash to analyze that behavioural data
+3. Lets you leverage the biggest range of tools to analyze that data, including big data tools (e.g. Spark) via EMR or more traditional tools e.g. Looker, PowerBI, Mode, Superset, Re:dash to analyze your data.
+4. Allows you to easily connect additional data sources to better understand prospect journeys, what marketing is effective, what website content is compelling, and answer other key questions.

+Key Benefits:
+1. Granular and robust event data, allowing in-depth customer journey mapping.
+2. Cookies persist longer than 24 hours / 7 days on Safari, allowing you to track longer customer journeys.
+3. Understand the performance of Thor's referral traffic to you, allowing better funneling of the correct new prospects for your brand.

 **To find out more, please check out the [Snowplow website][website] and the [Snowplow wiki][wiki].**